metamath/lamp-guide/docs/index.md

 There are many different ways to create a proof, including backwards from the goal, forwards toward the goal, or any other order.
 Metamath-lamp supports them all.
-Also, note that there are often many proofs for the same true statement.
+Also, note that there are often many different proofs for the same true final statement.
 Here we're going to show one way to do it, as an example.

 In many cases we can prove a statement by identifying definitions of